weiganghuang/holops-1803/task1.md

     ![](./media/media/xml.png)

-1. Next you need to plant the service attributes to replace the sample parameters used to create the Bundle Ether sub-interface (sub-interface 100.100, with vlan id 100).
-The service attributes are identified as an xpath from service root L2vpn, with proper syntax (inside {}) and context, summarized:
+Next we will plant the service attributes to replace the sample parameters used to create the Bundle Ether sub-interface (sub-interface 100.100, with vlan id 100).
+The service attributes are identified as an xpath from service root L2vpn, with proper syntax (inside {}) and context, summarized in the table in the next section.

+###NSO Ned (cisco-iosxr) to L2Vpn Attribute Mapping

     ![](./media/media/xml-attr.png)